emiramus/laravel-event-management-system/README.md

 #laravel event management system
-A complete Event Management System built with Laravel as part of a Web Programming course final exam.
+A complete Event Management System built with Laravel as part of a Web Programming course.
 This application implements full CRUD (Create, Read, Update, Delete) operations with search functionality.

 ## Features